theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

 ### Remove Rows

-Follow the steps below to remove rows that total the content of the rows before.
+Follow the steps below to remove rows that calculate the content of the rows before.
 Calculation rows are marked with an * symbol.

 1. [Look up](../documentation/report/index.md/#look-up-a-report-or-transaction) the report FBL3N (RFITEMGL).